OCA/l10n-japan/l10n_jp_address_layout/readme/USAGE.md

-The address layout of the partner form will look as shown in below image.
+The address layout of the partner form will appear as shown in the image below when your company's country is set to Japan.

 ![](../static/description/japan_address_layout.png)